epfl-ada/ada-2022-project-adaconda/README.md

 ## Organization within the team: a list of internal milestones up until project Milestone P3.
 - Abiola
     - Data loading and pre-processing using Dask
-    - Impact of real NBA calendar and matches on Youtube views (engagement of fans, on both big and snall market teams)
+    - Impact of real NBA calendar and matches on Youtube views (engagement of fans, on both big and small market teams)
     - Loyalty of small teams and big teams
     - Popularity of the MVP player
 - Etienne
     - General analysis on sport videos
     - Tendencies on basketball and NBA videos on Youtube
-    - Analysis reuslts for offensive and defensive temas
+    - Analysis results for offensive and defensive teams
     - Popularity of players versus popularity of teams
 - Sami
     - Analysis of the impact of the main NBA matches and results on Youtube video interactions
     - Reaction of fans following a good / bad match
     - Criteria for a team to be popular
 - Zad
-    - Data scrapping from website and NBA API
+    - Data scraping from website and NBA API
     - Study of the comments, likes and dislikes of NBA related videos.